S T O C K P H O T O G R A P H Y | D I G I T A L A R T

 Whatever has happened in these past 55 years, that has taken away this kindness and concern for others that the British people displayed in such a plentiful and natural way?

 Wish you were there?
 Bet you do!

 Indulge yourself in the little book of postcards NOTHING TO WRITE HOME ABOUT by Michelle Abadie & Susan Beale or spend a small fortune on the coffee-table production OUR TRUE INTENT IS ALL FOR YOUR DELIGHT.
 For the latest (2019) tribute to John Hinde I recommend Paul Kelly's superb book RETURN TO SENDER in which he offers a comparison of the original postcard scenes with today's views of Ireland.
-Totally free to view are are the fascinating collections of cards at ilike.org or the gallery prints at The John Hinde Collection
+Listen to Paul Kelly on the John Toal Show on the BBC or view the large collection of gallery prints available for sale at The John Hinde Collection.